Dear Hank Hanegraaff:

 You started your article with a story which might not be historical fact, according to your footnote.
 The story alleges two Christians masquerading as communist soldiers with machine guns who interrupted a Christian gathering."With vile oaths, they [the true Christians] denounced Christianity and announced that this very day these Christians would die.
 Only those who were willing to deny Christ by moving to the back of the sanctuary would be spared."As the story goes, after the majority denied Christ and left the gathering, the true Christians with machine guns who denounced Christianity announced their identity and stated they wanted to worship Christ with fellow believers.
 Your conclusions regarding this are: appearances can be deceptive and those who "renounce the Savior in order to save their skin" had only a "said" faith, but not a saving faith!

 It amazes me how a story like this that is possibly fictitious could be cited for support for the perseverance of the saints (or eternal security) teaching of our day, especially in view of all of the original Apostles of Christ disowning Jesus on the same night, with Peter doing so thrice (Mt.
 26:31-34)!
 To be consistent with the story in your article, you would have to say the Apostles only had a "said" faith but not a real saving faith, because they disowned Christ!
 This, however, is easily refuted with Mt.
 10:1,2 where we see they were all the Lord's disciples.
 Clearly, to be the Lord's disciple, as they all were at that point, is to be saved (Mt.
 12:49,50; Lk.
 14:33).
 Please notice: Judas was also the Lord's disciple at this point!
 It wasn't until afterwards that he "became a traitor" (Lk.
 6:16) and was called "a devil" (Jn.
 6:70)!
 In the beginning, Judas was Jesus' disciple, called and chosen by the Lord Himself to be His Apostle (Lk.
 6:12-16), which is the highest office in the church (1 Cor.
 12:28; Eph.
 4:11).
 To say the Apostle Judas was never saved is to say the Lord Himself hand picked someone to hold the highest office in the church who was a child of the devil!
-So as Judas changed from disciple to betrayer and "devil," a truly saved person can become an "enemy of God" by choosing to be a friend of this world (Jam.
+So as the Judas Iscariot facts show that he changed from disciple to betrayer and "devil," a truly saved person can become an "enemy of God" by choosing to be a friend of this world (Jam.
 4:4) with raging fire cited as his destiny (Heb.
 10:27).
 Furthermore, a saved person can become spiritually dead and lost through sinful behavior (Lk.
 15:24,32 cf. Rom.
 8:13; Jam.
 1:14,15).
 Moreover, it's possible for a believer to become a non-believer, according to Jesus (Lk.
 8:13)!
 Hence, a true saving faith can wither and die like a plant, according to the greatest authority that ever walked the face of the earth.
 To deny this is to deny the plain teaching of the Lord's.